How does life insurance work in UK?

 It’s worthwhile calculating a realistic yearly amount in household costs and the length of time these will need to be covered for.

-If you've debts which will impact your family, ensure that your term can cover paying these off.
+If you've debts which will impact your family, ensure that your term aligns with your payment term.

 From being able to get to work, to making sure you family can eat 3 meals a day.